 Habitat: Liatris scariosa prefers full sun in well drained soil with dry to moderate moisture conditions.
 It is tolerant of some poorer soils but is intolerant of wet soil in the winter.
 Long-tongued bees and butterflies will visit these plants.
 It grows from a sub-globose corm-like structure.

-Above: The inflorescence.
+Above: The floral array.

 Below: The flower heads have a button shape before the florets open and the head elongates.
 Flower stalk lenght is variable by variety.

 Below: 1st photo - The small 5-part flowers just beginning to open on this flower head.
 2nd photo - The phyllaries of the flower head elongate as the florets open - note they are not tightly appressed nor recurved.